deep62/qb-integrated-chat/README.md

-This is an integrated quickblox text chat and video chat in one app
+This is to integrate quickblox text chat and video chat into one app